 The pandemic prompted many businesses to quickly adopt remote and hybrid work.
 But now that offices are reopening, how should managers and leaders make sure that employees who come into the office aren’t unduly benefitting from the extra face time with colleagues and bosses?

 This new workplace dilemma is one of the many issues we examined in our recent report on the Choice Economy, where we surveyed 2,000 small business leaders and employees across eight countries.
 We wanted to see how eighteen months of flexibility have fundamentally changed employee attitudes to how, where, and when they work.

 “Leaders have to be extremely careful not to over-index praise and rewards on the employees they see every day,” says Perrine Farque, founder of DEI consultancy Inspired Human and author of Inclusion: The Ultimate Secret for an Organization’s Success.
-“It’s natural to forge stronger relationships with those we see more frequently, and so unintentionally favour them for opportunities across the business.”
+“It’s natural to forge stronger relationships with those we see more frequently, and so unintentionally favor them for opportunities across the business.”

 Follow these tips to avoid letting your team’s hybrid work arrangement inadvertently create a two-tiered workforce based simply on physical location.

 Implement new systems to address bias

 One of the best ways to stop unintended bias from creeping into your workforce is to implement solid systems and processes to keep managers accountable.
 Formal and informal feedback sessions are just one example.
 Without proper structures, it’s all too easy for praise and guidance to be doled out on an ad-hoc, in person basis, meaning others miss out.
 Regular feedback sessions mean managers can maintain relationships with all team members—regardless of work location—and ensure they get the praise they’re due.